XiandaChen/QuRate/README.md

 1. Enter the VR mode.
 1. Observe the frame rate output in the console log of the smartphone on the computer.
 * **NOTE**, frame rate reduction only happens when the smartphone is moving.

+### QuRate mode
+This mode is for power measurement.
+Please refer to the "Power measurement" section for setup.

 # Power measurement
 This section introduces how to measure and compare the power consumption of "Default" and "QuRate" modes from the playlist.
 Please refer to the previous section for the steps to set up the player.
 Below are the steps to set up the power monitor.